ddelsizov/jenkins-ansible-environment/README.md

 Ansible is deployed on the Jenkins master host, where with the help of a playbook takes care of

-- Installs and configures Jenkis master server, setups admin credentials and supplies a list of few base plugins: ssh, git, github, docker, credential
+- Installs and configures Jenkis master server, setups admin credentials and supplies a list of few base plugins: ssh, git, github, docker, credential and others
  -> playbook.yml, requirements.yml, inventory, ansible.cfg

  - Configures slave credential in master host via Jenkins cli with id "ci_slave" in default credential domain and store.